TREVOR MATTEA

 PicturePhoto from De Anza College

-As part of this field trip, students attended a production of "The Planets" and a docent-led discussion about the solar system before describing features of planets and dwarf planets before writing a constellation story.
+As part of this field trip, students attended a production of The Planets and participated in a docent-led discussion about the solar system.
+They then described the features of planets and dwarf planets before writing their own constellation stories.

 This field trip was originally designed to accompany the following California Content Standards for Grade 3 Earth Sciences: